cyberbotics/webots/docs/guide/using-your-ide.md

 For example, this library is `$WEBOTS_HOME/lib/libController.so` for C on `linux` or `$WEBOTS_HOME/lib/python37/controller.py` for Python on `macOS`.

 Some IDE comes with interpreters or compiler tool chain which are incompatible with the precompiled Webots controller libraries.
-This may render the IDE integration more complex by adding supplementary build steps.
+This may render the IDE integration much more complex.
 For example, the Visual Studio C++ compiler is not compatible with the MINGW gcc compiler used to precompile the C++ Webots controller library.

 Documenting every IDE for each OS is a huge task.